 In PCs, storage plays the role of long-term memory.
 There you keep all program files, OS files, games, as well as other files you might use.
 Such as music, videos, Word documents, excel sheets, and all other kinds of files and data you can keep long-term on your computer.
 And once you start a program, it launches and sends all temporary data it needs while opened to RAM.

-Out of the two storage technologies, hard drives are much slower than SSDs (solid-state drives) when it comes to both reading and writing speeds.
+Out of the two storage technologies, hard drives are much slower than SSDs (solid-state drives) when reading and writing speeds.
 This is why an operating system boots so much faster on a computer equipped with an SSD.
-While hard drives use magnetic disks for keeping data as well as moving parts, which then take time to move and write or read specific data chunks, SSDs use flash memory that can be accessed instantaneously.
+While hard drives use magnetic disks for keeping data and moving parts, which then take time to move and write or read specific data chunks, SSDs use flash memory that can be accessed instantaneously.

 Power Supply (PSU)

 A power supply is your PC’s heart.
-It powers all components and once it turns off, the PC cannot function anymore.
-This is why it’s important to not cheap out on a PSU.
-If it dies in the middle of important work, you can lose hours, sometimes days’ worth of labor.
+It powers all components, and once it turns off, the PC cannot function anymore.
+This is why it’s important not to cheap out on a PSU.
+If it dies in the middle of meaningful work, you can lose hours, sometimes days’ worth of labor.
 Even worse, cheap PSUs can have low-quality components and bad overcurrent protection.
-This can lead not only to the PSU dying but also taking a component or two (or more) with it.
+This can lead to the PSU dying and taking a component or two (or more) with it.

 Case Fans, CPU Heatsinks, and Other Cooling Parts

 We use these components to cool down the PC and specific components.
-While CPU and case fans, as well as CPU heatsinks, use the combination of air and heat-transferring metal to cool the components, AIOs and custom liquid cooling setups use flowing water and heat-transferring metal for the same purpose.
+While CPU and case fans and CPU heatsinks use the combination of air and heat-transferring metal to cool the components, AIOs and custom liquid cooling setups use flowing water and heat-transferring metal for the same purpose.
 No matter if they’re based on air or water, the motherboard powers all cooling components (aside from fans used to cool the graphics card) via connectors found on its PCB.

 When it comes to fans, you can use most fans both as case fans and a CPU cooler and radiator fans.
 Cooling fans specialize either for the role of case fans, or CPU and radiator (used for liquid cooling) fans.
 The former excel at moving air when there’s no obstruction (they have higher cubic feet per minute, or CFM, rating) while the latter are better at moving air through obstructions (they have high static pressure).

 Monitors are display devices used for showing the image data coming from the PC.
-They differ from TVs in many ways while at the same time stay quite similar to their closest cousins.
+They differ from TVs in many ways while staying quite similar to their closest cousins.
 They come in a variety of sizes and resolutions.
-The fastest gaming monitors have ultra-high refresh rates that translate into clearer motion and faster response time, which might improve your performance in fast multiplayer titles.
+The fastest gaming monitors have ultra-high refresh rates that translate into clearer motion and faster response time, which might improve your performance in quick multiplayer titles.

 Mouse & Keyboard

-Last but not least we have mice and keyboards.
+Last but not least, we have mice and keyboards.
 They are input devices used for traversing through the user interface and for command inputs.
-Both can be either wired or wireless and while in the past wired peripherals were slower than their wired counterparts, these days you have wireless mice and keyboards that are as fast as the fastest wired models.
+Both can be either wired or wireless and while in the past, wired peripherals were slower than their wired counterparts, you have wireless mice and keyboards that are as fast as the fastest wired models.